revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Advance.md

 ---

-6. What do you understand by regular expressions in C#?
+6.What do you understand by regular expressions in C#?
 Can you write a program that searches a string using regular expressions?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)